-Many WEstjustice cleaning clients find themselves employed in positions at the bottom of complex supply chains, working for labour hire companies or in franchises, or engaged as contractors in sham arrangements.
+As we have stated above, many WEstjustice clients find themselves employed in positions at the bottom of complex supply chains, working for labour hire companies or in franchises, or engaged as contractors in sham arrangements.
 Each of these situations involves common features - often, there is more than one entity benefitting from the labour of our clients, and frequently at the top is a larger, profitable, and sometimes well-known company.
 We have seen some of the worst cases of exploitation occurring in these situations.
 Unfortunately, because of legislative shortcomings and challenges with enforcement, these arrangements often result in systemic exploitation and injustice for those most vulnerable workers.

-Ways of working have changed, and our law has not kept up.
-At present, the Fair Work Act 2009 (Cth) (FW Act) is largely focused on traditional employer/employee relationships as defined by common law.
-This framework fails to adequately regulate non-traditional working arrangements, for example, where there is more than one employing entity.
-In doing so, the law ignores the fact that 'it is not now uncommon for the employment relationship to be fragmented and for multiple organisations to be involved in shaping key working conditions.'6
+At present, the FW Act is largely focused on traditional employer/employee relationships as defined by common law.
+This framework fails to adequately regulate non-traditional and emerging working arrangements, for example, where there is more than one employing entity.
+In doing so, the law ignores the fact that 'it is not now uncommon for the employment relationship to be fragmented and for multiple organisations to be involved in shaping key working conditions.'
+34